 - provide evidence that they have met the APST at the Proficient teacher level using VIT’s Inquiry process.

 Click on each step below to find out more about the moving to full registration process.

 If the PRT’s mentor does not work at the same workplace, the PRT should tick the allocated box acknowledging this, and download/complete the form to provide VIT with more information.

-We also recommend reading the relevant companion and evidence guides.
-These supplementary guides contain context specific information regarding the process of moving from provisional registration to (full) registration.
+We recommend reading the relevant companion and evidence guides.
+These supplementary guides contain context specific information regarding the process of moving from provisional registration to full registration.

-Click the accordions below for more useful resources.
-Meet the Professional Practice team and find out how they can assist you.
+Click the accordions below for more useful resources or meet the Professional Practice team and find out how they can assist you.